 Let Us Help

 At the Michigan Center for TMJ & Sleep Wellness, we’ve helped many people control their snoring–and save their relationships.
-If snoring is threatening your relationship, please call (248) 480-0085 today for an appointment with Detroit sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy.
+If snoring is threatening your relationship, please call (248) 480-0085 today for an appointment with Detroit sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.